CMS maintenance can be seen as a common collection of simple activities that keep your site stable and running smoothly. They include:

 An unmaintained CMS probably won’t cost you your business, but it might have a substantial negative impact on your sales and your brand.
 Although it might not be immediately obvious, our experience is the opportunity cost of not maintaining your website is far more than dollars required to do it.

-Keep your CMS and digital assets up-to-date regularly - it’s a small job.
+Keep your CMS(Content Management System) and digital assets up-to-date regularly - it’s a small job.
 But, the work accumulates in magnitudes the longer you leave it - requiring a bigger investment to bring it up to date while costing you opportunities in the interim.

 Our advice?
 Spend 30 minutes every other week to make sure your CMS is up to date and running smoothly from both an administrator and user perspective - it'll be one of the most valuable hours you spend each month.